steveshogren/10-minute-vim-exercises/book_sample_ctrln.md

 ### Exercise

 Use the file [longWords.txt](longWords.txt) to recreate the first 14 lines starting at line 16.
-Start typing each word, then use `Ctrl-p` and `Ctrl-n` to complete it - no copy, delete, yank, etc.
+Start typing each word, then use either `Ctrl-p`, `Ctrl-n`, or `Ctrl-xCtrl-f` to complete it - no copy, delete, yank, etc.